vizdata-f21/project-2-tidy_team/README.md

 Eastern Europe and North America had around 300 deaths due to unsafe water sources, whereas Latin America and the Caribbean had around 12,000 deaths.
-Although Latin America and the Caribbean have a much smaller population, they are less economically developed than the other two.
+Although Latin America and the Caribbean have a much smaller population, they are less economically developed than the other two regions, and so the death count disparity makes intuitive sense.

 ## Conclusion and Limitations